This article originally appeared in the August 2017 issue of Plastics Recycling Update. Subscribe today for access to all print content.

 Electric motor directly driven shredders are popular due to their efficiency and the fact they are simpler to maintain.
 A dry clutch or belt system is common to reduce gearbox damage caused by hard jams and reversals.
 The planetary gearbox, however, will require frequent oil changes and monitoring since that is the most likely failure point in these types of drives.

 Using the shredder’s drive motor amperage, a special controls routine can be developed to run a shredder at speeds above normal motor speed.
 The machine then slows down once more shredding amperage load is detected, ensuring peak torque is realized only when truly needed.
 Such a setup can drastically increase throughput for various types of materials.

 The power of choice

-Never have so many great choices in shredding equipment and customization been available to operators.
+Never have so many great options in shredding equipment and customization been available to operators.
 This allows users to have a system in place to meet the exact needs of a facility.

 Step one in the search for a shredder should always be to arrange a test using your actual materials.
 And, of course, be sure to speak to several suppliers.

 Rafael Reveles is an engineer and president of Converge Engineering (the recently launched engineering services business of Sims Recycling Solutions).
-He has 17 years of experience designing and building e-scrap processing systems and can be contacted at [email protected].
+He has 17 years of experience designing and building scrap processing systems and can be contacted at email@example.com.
 Find out more about Converge at convergeengineering.com.